bloxbean/algodea-docs/tutorials/getting-started/getting-started-with-algodea.md

 ## Node Configuration

-Developer can add or configure one or more Algorand Node inside the IDE.
+Developers can add or configure one or more Algorand Node inside their IDE.
 The supported node types are custom Algorand Node, Purestake.io node and Sandbox.

 ![Node Configuration](images/node-config.png)